 - 7-Eleven Online Ticket Shop (Non Fan Club Members)

 - 7-Eleven Online Ticket Shop (Fan Club Members)

 Omiya Ardija Fanclub

 If you plan to watch more than 1 game, or buy more than 1 ticket, joining the fan club is worthwhile.
 It costs 3,000 JPY to for a 1 year membership plus 500 JPY for the membership card.
-You get 2,000 JPY off every ticket purchased as a member.
-The fan club card doubles as a Nanaco card which is a type of digital wallet.
+Membership card fee is waived if you choose a digital card.
+You get discounts of up to 1,600 JPY on home game tickets.
+The physical fan club card doubles as a Nanaco card which is a type of digital wallet.
 It can be used within the stadium, at 7-11 convenience stores in Japan, and other places that accept Nanaco cards.
-The initial membership signup is 3,500 JPY with subsequent years costing 3,000 JPY.

 - Omiya Ardija Fanclub Page (Japanese Only)

 Same Day Tickets

 Buying tickets on the day of the game, or at the stadium, is possible but it is a risk.
 Games can sell out but you do have a chance to get tickets.
 If you cannot plan your schedule, and the game is against a small team, you may have a chance to get tickets, but if the visiting team is a popular team or a rival team you are unlikely to get tickets.